-Only the Governing Body has the power to agree the Pay Policy and to approve the membership and the terms of reference for committees.
+The Governing Body is responsible for agreeing the Pay Policy annually and to approving membership and the terms of reference for committees.
 The membership of committees may change from time to time subject to full Governing Body approval.
 A Personnel/Pay Committee may include staff Governors but such membership should be excluded where a personal interest exists.